AdobeDocs/marketo.de-DE/help/marketo/product-docs/reporting/basic-reporting/report-activity/filter-assets-in-a-campaign-email-reports.md

 ---
 unique-page-id: 2360227
-description: Filtern von Assets in einem Campaign-E-Mail-Bericht - Marketo-Dokumente - Produktdokumentation
+description: Filtern von Assets in E-Mail-Berichten in Campaign - Marketo-Dokumente - Produktdokumentation
-title: Filtern von Assets in E-Mail-Berichten einer Kampagne
+title: Filtern von Assets in E-Mail-Berichten in Campaign
 exl-id: 8e5e9ddc-b456-4802-a2a1-24d53d23117f
 feature: Reporting
 source-git-commit: e396542eb13e54306b0b7620d0092716a5be182f